Skip to content

 • First-Year Program

-The first year at the Law School consists of:
+The first year at HLS consists of:

 1. Civil Procedure, Contracts, Constitutional Law, Criminal Law, Legislation and Regulation, Property, and Torts

-2. First-year Legal Research and Writing
+2. First-year Legal Research and Writing, which includes the First-Year Ames Moot Court Competition

 3. January Experiential Term

-4. Spring elective at HLS of a minimum of 2 and a maximum of 4 classroom credits
+4. Spring upper-level elective at HLS of a minimum of 2 and a maximum of 4 classroom credits

-NOTE: Enrollment in HKS J-term courses is limited to the MPP1 or MPA/ID1 year due to HLS winter term enrollment requirements.
+NOTE: Enrollment in HKS J-term courses is limited to the M.P.P.1 or M.P.A./I.D.1 year due to HLS winter term enrollment requirements.

 • Upper-Level Program